NyxofDarkness/seattle301d86-lab-06/README.md

 Actual time needed to complete: 4.5 hours

-Number and name of feature:
+Number and name of feature: movies

 Estimate of time needed to complete: 1 hour

+Start time: 2

+Finish time:

+Actual time needed to complete: 4.5 hours

+Number and name of feature: yelp

+Estimate of time needed to complete: 1 hour

-Start time: 230
+Start time:

-Finish time: 7
+Finish time:

 Actual time needed to complete: 4.5 hours